hashicorp/terraform-provider-awscc/docs/resources/rds_db_proxy_target_group.md

 - `init_query` (String) One or more SQL statements for the proxy to run when opening each new database connection.
 - `max_connections_percent` (Number) The maximum size of the connection pool for each target in a target group.
 - `max_idle_connections_percent` (Number) Controls how actively the proxy closes idle database connections in the connection pool.
-- `session_pinning_filters` (List of String) Each item in the list represents a class of SQL operations that normally cause all later statements in a session using a proxy to be pinned to the same underlying database connection.
+- `session_pinning_filters` (List of Dynamic) Each item in the list represents a class of SQL operations that normally cause all later statements in a session using a proxy to be pinned to the same underlying database connection.

 ## Import